BillWanggg/BillWanggg.github.io/_pages/about.md

-I received a PhD in Economics from London Business School in July 2025, and will be joining the Bank of England as a Research Economist in Autumn 2025.
+I am a research economist at the Bank of England, and received a PhD in Economics from London Business School in summer 2025.
 My research explores the implications of climate change and business cycles for different households and firms.

 [CV](http://nrickard.github.io/files/NatalieRickard_CV.pdf)